Lawsonite: Crystal structure

 Though lawsonite and anorthite have similar compositions, their structures are quite different.
-While anorthite has a tetrahedral coordination with Al (Al substitutes for Si in feldspars), lawsonite has an octahedral coordination with Al, making it an orthorhombic sorosilicate with a space group of Cmcm which consists of Si2O7 Groups and O, OH, F, and H2O with cations in [4] and/or > [4] coordination.
-This is much similar to the epidote group which lawsonite is often found in conjunction with, which are also sorosilicates because their structure consists of two connected SiO4 tetrahedra plus connecting cation.
+While anorthite has a tetrahedral coordination with aluminium (Al substitutes for Si in feldspars), lawsonite has an octahedral coordination with Al, making it an orthorhombic sorosilicate with a space group of Cmcm which consists of Si2O7 Groups and O, OH, F, and H2O with cations in [4] and/or >[4] coordination.
+This is much more similar to the epidote group which lawsonite is often found in conjunction with, which are also sorosilicates because their structure consists of two connected SiO4 tetrahedra plus connecting cation.
 The water contained in its structure is made possible by cavities formed by rings of two Al octahedral and two Si2O7 groups, each containing an isolated water molecule and calcium atom.
 The hydroxyl units are bound to the edge-sharing Al octahedral (Baur, 1978).

 Physical properties

-Lawsonite has crystal habits of orthorhombic prismatic, which are crystals shaped like slender prisms, or tubular figures, which are form dimensions that are thin in one direction, both with two perfect cleavages.
+Lawsonite has crystal habits of orthorhombic prismatic, which are crystals shaped like slender prisms, or tubular figures, which form dimensions that are thin in one direction, both with two perfect cleavages.
 This crystal is transparent to translucent and varies in color from white to pale blue to colorless with a white streak and a vitreous or greasy luster.
-It has a relatively low specific gravity of 3.1g/cm3, and a pretty high hardness of 7.5 on Mohs scale of hardness, slightly higher than quartz.
+It has a relatively low specific gravity of 3.1 g/cm3, and a pretty high hardness of 7.5 on the Mohs scale of hardness, slightly higher than quartz.
 Under the microscope, lawsonite can be seen as blue, yellow, or colorless under plane polarized light while the stage is rotated.
-Lawsonite has three refractive indices of nα = 1.665 nβ = 1.672 - 1.676 nγ = 1.684 - 1.686, which produces a birefringence of δ = 0.019 - 0.021 and an optically positive biaxial interference figure.
+Lawsonite has three refractive indices of nα = 1.665, nβ = 1.672–1.676, and nγ = 1.684–1.686, which produces a birefringence of δ = 0.019–0.021 and an optically positive biaxial interference figure.